 A recipient purchasing revenue service rolling stock with Federal funds must conduct pre-award and post-delivery audits verifying compliance with Buy America provisions, purchaser's requirements, resident inspector requirements, and FMVSS.
 The recipient is required to keep records, including pre-award and post-delivery certifications, which show that the regulations have been followed.
 The audits require the recipient to complete two certifications (Buy America and Purchaser's Requirements) at the pre-award stage and three certifications (Buy America, Purchaser's Requirements, and FMVSS) at the post-delivery stage.
-The regulations do not specifically note that these five certifications must be signed in order for the recipient to certify compliance with Buy America, however the certifications must indicate that requirements have been reviewed and met.
+The regulations do not require that these five certifications have a human signature to be effective, however the certifications must indicate that requirements have been reviewed and met.